 How Eating Habits Affect Oral Health

 Feeding your child every day has its challenges.
-There are foods that your child loves but they aren’t the healthiest and others they can’t stand but need for a
+There are foods that your child loves, but aren’t the healthiest and others they can’t stand but need for a balanced diet.
+It can be exhausting to convince them on what’s best.
+Thankfully, our Hudsonville, MI, pediatric dentist is here to help with advice on healthy eating habits for children.

 What to Monitor

-Once you know what to look out for, it is easy to spot certain dietary offenders while perusing the grocery aisles.
-Let’s look at a few major food categories that are harmful to your child’s oral health.
+Once you know what to look out for, it’s easy to spot certain dietary offenders while perusing the grocery aisles.
+Let’s look at a few major food categories that can be harmful to your child’s oral health if eaten too often.

 Foods to Limit